In This Article

-Funded mortgage volume rose 15% year-over-year in January 2026, with the retail channel up 32%.
+Funded mortgage volume rose 15 percent year-over-year in January 2026, with the retail channel up 32 percent.
 More loans means more borrower relationships to manage.
-If your loan officers are switching between Encompass and Salesforce to track those relationships, you are burning time on every single file.
+If your loan officers are switching between Encompass and Salesforce to track those relationships, your shop is burning time on every single file, and the back office is reconciling two pipelines that should already agree.
+Access Business Technologies has run mortgage interfaces of exactly this shape for 25 years through its MortgageExchange product, and the pattern that separates a successful Encompass-to-Salesforce integration from an expensive failure is no longer a mystery.

 Why Integrate Encompass with Salesforce

 Encompass, built by ICE Mortgage Technology, handles the loan lifecycle from application to closing.
 Salesforce manages leads, contacts, and sales activity.
 Both systems hold borrower data.
-Without integration, that data lives in two places with no automatic sync.
+Without integration, that data lives in two places with no automatic sync, and the two teams sitting in front of those systems eventually develop two different opinions about the truth.

 The disconnect creates real operational costs.
 Loan officers re-enter borrower information.
-Sales managers build pipeline reports from exports.
+Sales managers build pipeline reports from manual exports.
 Processors discover outdated contact details mid-file.
 Borrowers receive conflicting communications from different team members.
+Each of those costs has been measured at lenders ABT supports, and each disappears as soon as a production-grade interface is in place.

 Integration eliminates the gap.
 Every loan milestone in Encompass appears in Salesforce.
 Every new Salesforce lead that converts to an application creates the right Encompass records.
-One entry point.
+One entry point per data field.
 One source of truth per data field.
+The loan officer types once, and the pipeline view reflects the entry within the next sync cycle.

 1. Eliminate Double Data Entry